Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity

 \section{Constraints on the coupling parameter and charge}

-In Section \ref{2.1}, we provided an initial constraint on the charge $Q$ and coupling parameter $\alpha$ based on the black hole EH, as shown by the shaded area in Fig.\ref{a}.
-Next, we will combine black hole shadow and precession observational data to impose more stringent physical constraints on $Q$ and $\alpha$, so that they align more closely with realistic physical models.
+In Section \ref{2.1}, we have provided the ranges of the coupling parameter $\alpha$ and charge $Q$ based on the fact that the BH possesses an event horizon, as shown in the shaded region in Fig. \ref{a}.
+Next, we will combine observational data from BH shadows and precession to impose more stringent physical constraints on $Q$ and $\alpha$, so as to make them more consistent with realistic physical models.